nandakishore-dasari-sst/EVENTSNAP/README.md

 # EVENTSNAP

-## EventSnap is a simple and lightweight website for two things:
+## EventSnap is a simple website for two things:

 **Scheduling events –** Quickly add events to Google Calendar with one click.